jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 ```
 sudo apt-get install libboost-dev r-base-core r-cran-rcpp r-cran-rinside libqt5widgets5 qtwebengine5-dev libqt5webchannel5-dev libqt5svg5-dev qt5-qmake libarchive-dev libboost-filesystem-dev libboost-system-dev libjsoncpp-dev qt5-default qtcreator qml-module-qtquick-controls2 qtquickcontrols2-5-dev qml-module-qtwebengine qml-module-qtwebchannel qml-module-qt-labs-folderlistmodel
 ```
-> We used R 3.6.1 for 0.11.1 and 0.12.
-Although other versions of R probably work as well.
+> Install the latest version of R and the same pkgs as described above.

 Then you start qtcreator and open JASP.pro, run qmake and build all.
 After that you should be able to run JASP.